lileipisces/Sentires-Guide/README.md

 - run the commands one by one in "run_lei.sh" (do not run this script, otherwise it may throw memory error)

 ## Results
-You will find a file "lei/output/reviews.pickle" which is a python list, and each element is an python dict with the following keys:
+You will find a file "lei/output/reviews.pickle" which is a python list, where each element is an python dict with the following keys:

 'user',